 Regardless of the preferred fermentation vessel, a few things are universal.
 The first one is fermentation.
 This is the action of yeast consuming sugar and releasing alcohol, carbon dioxide, and heat as by-products.
 The chemical notation form of this transaction is:

 C6H12O6 → 2 C2H5OH + 2 CO2

 Please remain calm.
 There is no exam.
-This is just the whittled down formula for the complex and magical transformation of grape must into delicious wine.
-Yeast are responsible for this bit of enological magic.
+This is just the whittled-down formula for the complex and magical transformation of grape must into delicious wine.
+Yeast is responsible for this bit of enological magic.
 Cultivated yeast strains offer up reliability and consistency, which is why most producers opt to inoculate, or dose, their fermenting vats with it.
 Wild yeast or native yeast ferments offer more character and diversity but do eventually give way to the dominant species of yeast.

 One at a time and slower:

 - Hoses used to pump must under the cap over the top of the cap, thus breaking it down and remixing everything

 - A long pole with a paddle is used to manually break and push the cap into the must (nice full body workout)

 - Rack and return